 Construction Site Safety

-The construction industry accounts for over 1.15 million jobs – over 9% of total Australian employment.
-Due to the nature of the work, it’s one of Australia's most dangerous job roles.
+The construction industry accounts for over 3.1 million jobs – over 9% of total UK employment.
+Due to the nature of the work, it’s one of the UK’s most dangerous job roles.

 What are the main types of hazards in construction?

-In 2019, Safe Work Australia reported the deaths of 26 construction workers, with 14,280 others suffering work-related ill health.
+In 2019/20, the HSE reported the deaths of 40 construction workers, with 81,000 others suffering from work-related ill health.
 Construction workers are exposed to a range of hazards that can increase their risk of injury or death.
 Risks to construction staff include falls from height, machinery malfunctions, electrocution, falling objects, and structural collapses – to name a few.

 To keep your construction site safe, read our guide to lone working.

-As an employer, it may be tempting to cut corners to save money; but over AUS$28 billion is lost annually due to workplace related injuries, it’s in everybody’s best interest to prioritise construction site safety.
+As an employer, it may be tempting to cut corners to save money; but with workplace related injuries being the cause of over 1.6 million lost workdays annually, it’s in everybody’s best interest to prioritise construction site safety.

-What are the main causes of death and injury on construction sites?
+What are the main causes of death on construction sites?